bkatgithub/GWT-Widget-Helpers/README.md

 # GWT-Widget-Helpers

-The following code sample shows how the GWT Widget Helper classes can be used to create a login page.
+The following code sample shows how the GWT Widget Helper classes can be used to create a login page using declarative format.

 ```Java
 public class GWTProject implements EntryPoint, ButtonClickHandler {